KenKundert/quantiphy/doc/user.rst

 the documentation is always up to date.
 Ignore the fact that the docstring is assigned to *__doc__*.
 That was a hack that was needed to make the example executable from within the documentation.

+It is possible for lines of text to be confused for values, which would result in a *SyntaxError*.
+This would happen on the line that starts ``The values given above`` because of the colon after ``simulation:`` (yes I know it should be a semicolon, but that would not demonstrate the error).
+To suppress these incidental errors, the *forgive* argument was set to *True*.

 .. index::